 LinkedIn as a second layer

-Before a recruiter calls you, they look you up.
-Not after the interview — before the first contact.
-Your LinkedIn profile is read as a companion document to your resume, and the two are actively compared: do they tell a coherent story?
+Before most recruiters call you, they look you up.
+Assume it happens before first contact.
+A recruiter reads your LinkedIn profile as a companion document to your resume and compares the two: do they tell a coherent story?
 Do the dates, titles, and accomplishments hold up?

 Inconsistency between the two documents introduces doubt at exactly the wrong moment.
-Not suspicion — just reduced certainty.
+Not suspicion, only reduced certainty.
 And reduced certainty translates to reduced urgency to move you forward.
 A resume that tells one story and a LinkedIn that tells a different one, or a muddier one, quietly erodes the momentum your resume just built.

 LinkedIn is now effectively part of the screening process, not a separate document that gets checked later.
-Treating it that way — as something to align with your resume rather than something to update once every few years — is part of what it means to optimize for how screening actually works today.
+Treating it that way, as something to align with your resume rather than update once every few years, is part of what it means to optimize for how screening works today.

 For a full treatment of LinkedIn optimization in the context of job search, see How to Optimize Your LinkedIn Profile for ATS.